 - The fat pads deflate, the bone recedes, and the ligaments pull, which is what reads as hollow, heavy, and tired.

-- Estrogen loss accelerates the bone and fat changes, so midlife facial aging is partly a hormone story, especially for women.
+- Estrogen loss accelerates the bone and fat changes, so midlife facial aging is partly a hormone story, particularly for women.

 - The controllables that help the face (sun, glycemic control, sleep, not smoking, hormones, strength) are the same ones that protect healthspan.